Train crew had little warning before Ohio wreck, probe finds

 “Norfolk Southern is failing to show any commitment to rebuilding lost trust in our community,” Deluzio wrote in a letter to Norfolk Southern’s CEO.
 Providing additional resources “would help your company restore the sense of security that the Norfolk Southern train derailment and its aftermath destroyed.”

 Rubinkam reported from northeastern Pennsylvania and Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writers Julie Carr Smyth in Columbus, Ohio, and Chris Megerian and Hope Yen in Washington, D.C., contributed to this report.
+Associated Press reporters Julie Carr Smyth and Patrick Orsagos in Columbus, Ohio, and Chris Megerian and Hope Yen in Washington, D.C., contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.